anno-domini-207/auto-diff/docs/source/index.rst

 Core Data Structures
 ^^^^^^^^^^^^^^^^^^^^
-Given that the computation table we will be constructing is inherently ordered, it makes sense to use a list or array to represent the necessary data.
-As we build and improve our AD implementation, we will look to optimize these structures via pre-allocation and leverage numpy arrays when possible.
+Given that the computation table we will be constructing is inherently ordered, it makes sense to use arrays to represent the necessary data.
+As we build and improve our AutoDiff implementation, we will look to optimize these structures via pre-allocation and leverage numpy arrays when possible.
 We will also be creating pandas dataframes in order to create a nice, well-structured table with good printing functionality.

 Core Classes
 ^^^^^^^^^^^^